 The United States began to ban asbestos in certain products.
 Asbestos is still used in products available in the United States such building materials and heat resistant products.
 Construction workers and utility workers have the type of jobs that usually expose people to airborne asbestos particles on the job, and are the employees most likely to develop mesothelioma.
 Family members of asbestos workers can also inhale the fibers and develop these illnesses as well.
 To protect workers and the public from harmful exposures, the EPA and the Rhode Island Department of Health enforce strict regulations on any activities involving asbestos.

 If you or someone you love has been diagnosed with mesothelioma, our Rhode Island Attorney can assist you to explore your legal options and determine if you have grounds to file a lawsuit.
 Our Rhode Island Law Firm and team of experienced mesothelioma lawyers are extremely knowledgeable about asbestos and mesothelioma.
-You’ll find the help you need at the Law Offices Of Ronald J. Resmini, where we have been successfully representing people in personal injury cases for more than forty years.
+You’ll find the help you need at the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd., where we have been successfully representing people in personal injury cases for more than forty years.

 Our Personal Injury Lawyers have all been designated as “Super Lawyers” or “Rising Stars” by Super Lawyers Magazine.
 Ronald J. Resmini has earned the highest possible rating from Martindale-Hubbell and is a member of the Million Dollar Advocates Forum.
 We have won millions of dollars in successful verdicts and settlements for our clients.
 We are a top-notch Rhode Island Law Firm that knows how to defend complicated cases such as Asbestos Exposure & Mesothelioma.
-Call the Law Offices Of Ronald J. Resmini today to schedule your free consultation with a Rhode Island Attorney.
+Call the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. today to schedule your free consultation with a Rhode Island Attorney.
 Pick up the phone and call us now at (401) 751.8855.